6 WEEKS, 2 HOURS PER WEEK

 - Alignment on the terms and their meaning

 Week 2: Empathy

-Lecturer: Beth Duddy, Customer Experience Director at VCCP, Sydney
+Lecturer: Beth Duddy, Senior Service Designer, WooliesX (formerly Customer Experience Director, VCCP, Sydney)

 - The importance of empathy